mltony/nvda-word-nav/README.md

 Please note that a prototype of WordNav was formerly a part of [Tony's enhancements](https://github.com/mltony/nvda-tonys-enhancements/) add-on.
 Please either uninstall it or upgrade to [Tony's enhancements latest stable version](https://github.com/mltony/nvda-tonys-enhancements/releases/latest/download/tonysEnhancements.nvda-addon) to avoid conflicts.

-Currently WordNav supports four definitions of the word, assigned to different gestures:
+Currently WordNav supports five definitions of the word, assigned to different gestures:

 - `Left Control+Arrows`: Notepad++ definition, that treats alphanumeric characters as words, and adjacent punctuation marks are also treated as words.
 This should be the most convenient word definition for the majority of users.
 - `RightControl+Arrows`: Fine word definition splits `camelCaseIdentifiers` and `underscore_separated_identifiers` into separate parts, thus allowing the cursor to go into long identifiers.
 - `LeftControl+Windows+Arros`: Bulky word definition treats almost all punctuation symbols adjacent to text as part of a single word, therefore it would treat paths like `C:\directory\subdirectory\file.txt` as a single word.
 - `RightControl+Windows+Arros`: Multiword definition, that groups several words together.
 The amount of words is configurable.
+- Unassigned: custom regular expression word definition: allows user to define a custom regular expression for word boundaries.

 Gestures can be customized in WordNav settings panel.